-When it comes to Customer Success, there is a key question you need to keep asking yourself: do I have the right strategy in place to retain my customers?
+When it comes to Customer Success, there is a key question you need to keep asking yourself: Do I have the right strategy in place to retain my customers?
 You might think you do, but realistically, only your customers can answer that question.
+Enter Net Promoter Score (NPS).

 As Customer Success leaders or Product Managers, you need to know if your customers are happy with your product or service.
-It’s also extremely important to understand your customer’s opinion in order to improve and scale your product.
-The happier the customers, the higher their satisfaction and more likely you are to keep a high retention rate.
+It’s also extremely important to understand your customer’s opinions in order to improve and scale your product.
+The happier the customers, the higher their satisfaction, and the more likely you are to keep a high retention rate.

 Here’s where NPS comes in…